herotechcourse/kotlin-lotto-precourse/README.md

 So I decided to make WinningLotto Class in model package (can I?)

 ## Validator
-Given Lotto class has require with error message, So I should include Lotto class in validator class.
+Given Lotto class has `require` with error message, So I should include Lotto class in validator class.
 But then Validator class got two responsibilities (Validation, Conversion).
 I considered a lot.
 And decided to separate into Syntax Error Parser and Logical Error Validator

+## Error Type
+I just used Exception to catch error, because I don't know what error occurs when `require` statement is wrong.
+Then I noticed that if `require` statement is wrong it occurs `IllegalArgumentException`.
+So I changed Exception to `IllegalArgumentException` But one thing I am wondering - if we're just catching the error and printing a message like "[ERROR] ...", why do we specifically throw an `IllegalArgumentException`?